TaihouKai/Handwriting-Authentication-System/README.md

 #   MEMO

 * Add this function: relative position of the characters need to be checked as well!
+   * Comment this in the code.
+We won't demonstrate this function in the demo.

 * Add this function: return registered position to the user.
 It should be an optional function.